Ever since I read Rich Dad, Poor Dad about 15 years ago, I have been itching to get into real estate investing.

 Fundrise minimum investment

-For those interested, you need a minimum of $500 to get started with their Starter Plan (which is different than the plans listed below), but see these other ideas on how to invest without much money if $500 is too much.
+For those interested, you need a minimum of $10 to get started with their Starter Plan (which is different than the plans listed below).
 You do not need to be an accredited investor to invest with Fundrise.
 Just a $1,000 investment gets you into the advanced portfolio.

 About three months later I got an email from them saying that I would be receiving a dividend payment – woo hoo!